What Is Power Of Attorney And How To Make It?

 The owner can cancel the PoA anytime if it has not come into power, if the agent has started to use the power then after the completion of the tenure period only it can come to an end.

-What Documents are needed to Register a Power of Attorney in India?
+What documents are needed to register a Power of Attorney?

 Identification documentation for the witness, the principal person, the agent, and others (Aadhaar Card, Voter ID card, Driving License, etc.)